openHPI/codeocean/docs/LOCAL_SETUP.md

 # Local Setup CodeOcean with Poseidon

 CodeOcean is built as a micro service architecture and requires multiple components to work.
-Besides the main CodeOcean web application with a PostgreSQL database, a custom-developed Go service called [Poseidon](https://github.com/openHPI/poseidon) is required to allow code execution.
+Besides the main CodeOcean web application with PostgreSQL databases, a custom-developed Go service called [Poseidon](https://github.com/openHPI/poseidon) is required to allow code execution.
 Poseidon manages so-called Runners, which are responsible for running learners code.
 It is executed in (Docker) containers managed through Nomad.
 The following document will guide you through the setup of CodeOcean with all aforementioned components.

 We recommend using the **native setup** as described below.
 We also prepared a setup with Vagrant using a virtual machine as [described in this guide](./LOCAL_SETUP_VAGRANT.md).
 However, the Vagrant setup might be outdated and is not actively maintained (PRs are welcome though!)